alshedivat/al-folio/_pages/about.md

 <b>Research and professional interests:</b> Algorithms, Operations Research, AI, Transportation.

 My passion lies in building a two-way bridge connecting research and practice.
-I realized from my career experience that in several areas of computational sciences, there exists a widening gap separating academic research from real-world applications.
-I firmly believe this is sub-optimal and is, in part, due to the extreme intellectual, technical and societal challenges that prevent connecting the two.
-On the other side of these challenges, however, lies the dream I want to realize - **real-life challenges shaping the direction of research and fueling fundamental scientific and technological progress; in turn, scientific and technological breakthroughs powering disruptions that change our world**.
+I firmly believe that the widening gap separating academic research in computational fields from real-world applications is sub-optimal.
+The gap is the result of immense intellectual, technical and societal barriers that prevent connecting the two.
+On the other side of these barriers lies the dream I want to realize - **real-life challenges shaping the direction of research and fueling fundamental scientific and technological progress; in turn, scientific and technological breakthroughs powering disruptions that change our world**.

 My work cuts across theoretical research in Computer Science, applied research building technologies, and taking research progress out of the lab to build products.